 Unfortunately for Tencent, the government's measures didn't bode well for the company, leading to some heavy financial losses for the Chinese publishing giant.
 Their stake in Epic and PUBG Corp, to name but a few, makes it easy to disregard these as a minor blip but $20 billion is most certainly no blip.

-In fact, market research firm Newzoo's recent report shows that the mobile gaming sector has seen a disappointing performance in the first half of 2018, with second quarter mobile revenue dropping by 6.5 per cent compared to the first.
+In fact, market research firm Newzoo's recent report that the mobile gaming sector has seen a disappointing performance in the first half of 2018, with second quarter mobile revenue dropping by 6.5 per cent compared to the first.
 Most of the drop was blamed on the aforementioned regulations and as a result, the company slashed their global games forecast for 2018.
 To be fair, consoles and PC did way better, but it still wasn't enough to fully offset these losses.

 As for Tencent, they have been tightening age restrictions in their mobile game Honour of Kings for a while now, having introduced them back in July 2017.
 They've recently tweaked their registration system to use real names, so as to ensure that the rules are being followed.